2022 New York City Subway attack: Aftermath

 As a precaution, law enforcement increased security at regional transit hubs.
 The security detail of Mayor Eric Adams was augmented, as the suspect had made "concerning posts" about the mayor.

-Service on the D, N, and R trains was partially suspended along the BMT Fourth Avenue Line following the attack, B and W trains were suspended while Q trains were also affected.
+Service on the D, N, and R trains was partially suspended along the BMT Fourth Avenue Line following the attack, B and W trains were suspended while Q trains ran local in Manhattan to provide additional service.
 Service was later restored along the BMT Fourth Avenue Line, initially bypassing the 36th Street station.
 NYC Ferry offered free transit on its South Brooklyn route on the day of the shooting.
 Following surge pricing by both Uber and Lyft after the shooting, and many customers posting screenshots of the prices to social media, Uber announced surge pricing would be disabled in the vicinity of the shooting and pricing would be capped for the entire city, with refunds offered to affected users.

 Five people split the $50,000 reward that had been offered for information leading to the suspect's arrest.
 On April 21, Adams honored civilians and police officers who were involved in the capture of James.
 Four of the five civilians who split the $50,000 reward attended the ceremony.

 A week after the attack, several members of Congress from New York sent a letter to the MTA, asking why the surveillance cameras at the 36th Street station had malfunctioned prior to the attack.
 In a letter dated May 2, 2022, MTA chairman Janno Lieber said the cameras at the 25th, 36th, and 45th Street stations had faulty fan units, which impacted the cameras' ability to transmit footage.
 The day before the attack, maintenance teams had unsuccessfully attempted to repair the cameras.
 The teams had been installing new communications hardware on the morning of April 12 when they were forced to evacuate; according to Lieber, the repairs were completed in the middle of the day on April 13.